cyborganizer1/my-fedora-bootstrap-shell/NVidia-module.md

 https://blog.monosoul.dev/2022/05/17/automatically-sign-nvidia-kernel-module-in-fedora-36/

-ere’s how to automatically sign NVidia kernel module in Fedora 36
+Here’s how to automatically sign NVidia kernel module in Fedora 36

     Install the tools required for auto signing to work